kourgeorge/project-origin/README.md

 - Controlling biological aspects of physics such as mating rule, evolution, and intelligence inheritance.
 - It should allow extending the creature's capabilities, such as adding vocal communication and even love, hate, and motivation.
 - It should allow defining dynamic natures, like periods of dearth and epidemics.
-- Online visualization of the population and environment statistics such as creatures locations actions distribution and food location.
 - Online control of nature to observe the effect of the population.
 - Use dynamic graph deep learning framework such as TensorFlow 2.0 or Pytorch.
 - Use openAI baselines and/or Google dopamine projects as implementation of the creature brain.

 ## Far reaching plans and directions
-- Experience or intelligence heritage not through dna.
+- Oral tradition - Experience or intelligence heritage not through dna.
 - Model selection and hyperparameter tuning.
 Show that Convolutional can better survive than fully connected layers.
 - Special relation between individuals based on graph networks to process the relationship between individuals.
+- Hebbian Learning vs. Gradient based in survival environment.
+Which is better?
 - Develop a game platform which allow training of a race and then allow it compete over resources with different race.